 Click the Update button to write this change into the database.
 (This step is critical – don’t skip it!)

-Right click within the Metadata group box to display a menu of items that can be added to this Metadata group.
-Click on the Metadata item to be added back.
+Right click within the Metadata group box to display a menu of Metadata Attributes that can be added to this Metadata group.
+Click on the Metadata Attribute to be added back.